SCWA examines value of its intellectual property

 SCWA moves to examine the value of its intellectual property

-The Suffolk Water Authority has hired an Albany law firm to determine if the agency has intellectual property that might be worthwhile to patent or copyright to bring in revenue that could help stabilize rates.
+The Suffolk County Water Authority has hired an Albany law firm to determine if the agency has intellectual property that might be worthwhile to patent or copyright, to bring in revenue that could help stabilize rates.

 The authority board at its June 26 meeting in Oakdale voted to retain Heslin, Rothenberg, Farley and Mesiti as intellectual property counsel to determine if there are advances the authority might market.